psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 Also in https://www.britishnewspaperarchive.co.uk/viewer/bl/0000397/17820829/007/0003  Hereford Journal - Thursday 29 August 1782, https://www.britishnewspaperarchive.co.uk/viewer/bl/0000045/17820831/007/0002 Caledonian Mercury - Saturday 31 August 1782 etc

-TYRIE's EXECUTION FOR HIGH TREASON.
+TYRIE'S EXECUTION FOR HIGH TREASON.

 Saturday Morning David Tyrie was brought from Winchester Gaol in a Coach and Six, accompanied by the Sheriff of Hants and his Attendants, he was met by the Officers and Constables of Portsmouth at the Green Post, and came in solemn Procession to the White-house, when he was taken out, and immediately put on a Hurdle with a Sledge, drawn by four Horses, and proceeded to South Sea Beach, where after some little Time spent in Reading, he suffered the whole Punishment according to the dreadful Sentence pronounced upon him.—We cannot help observing the Steadiness of Behaviour throughout the Whole, even from his Trial to his last Moments.
 The Annals of England cannot furnish a Circumstance wherein a Criminal launched into Eternity with so much Composure, not shewing the least Timidity, but seemed to think, to the last Moment, he acted in a right Cause.
 He said nothing material at the Place of Execution, nor gave the least Hint that any other Person was concerned with him.
 The Concourse of People assembled on this Occasion was great indeed; according to moderate Calculation, there could not be less than twenty thousand Persons.
 After hanging 22 Minutes and a Half, he was lowered down, his Heart was taken out and held up to the Populace, and the Hangman declared it to be the Heart of a Traitor: It was then thrown into the Fire, and his Body (the little Remains of it) was put into a Coffin, and buried near the Gallows.